 This method of looking to history and examining industry cycles to find trends is called “backcasting,” and, as explained above, it can and is applied to a wide variety of industries and products with spectacular success.

-But while a seasoned real estate investor may already do this subconsciously, it is not common to practice trend analysis and research in the real estate industry as of yet.
+But while a seasoned real estate investor may already do this subconsciously, it is not common to practice systematic trend analysis in the real estate industry yet.
 If used effectively, analyzing trends can propel your investments so that you are on the bleeding edge of the market.
 Whether you are looking at location, interior upgrades, or different housing markets, backcasting will help you make good business decisions going forward and discern when a calculated risk is worth taking.
-You will be an ” early adopter” … likely generating a much greater profit margin than your peers because you are on top of the trend before the feeding frenzy begins.
+You will be an “early adopter” … likely generating a much greater profit margin than your peers because you are on top of the trend before the feeding frenzy begins.

 Define Your Market